tinuva/SDRPlusPlusBrown/docs/index.md

 ## Hermes Lite 2 support

-This small device, produced by [Hermes Project](http://www.hermeslite.com/) is an interesting good SDR receiver.
+This small device, produced by [Hermes Project](http://www.hermeslite.com/) is an interesting good SDR transciever.
 Made of cheap parts, it has 12bit ADC, 5W Power amplifier, pass-band filters and 48KHz transmit stream bandwidth.
 It is connected via Ethernet, so it does not require any drivers.